vandenn/evanlivelo.com/content/projects/projects/purple_ascent.md

 A kind of mini-game I did during college.
 Similar to Coin Apocalypse, the game was developed with AS3 and Flixel and the pixel art was made by me using GIMP and Paint.

-I made this project as an entry to [Game Jolt's Peace, Love, and Jam](http://jams.gamejolt.io/peaceloveandjam/games) game jam.
+I made this project as an entry to Game Jolt's Peace, Love, and Jam game jam in 2014.